Skip to Main Content

 A minimum of 90 semester hours of prepodiatry education is required for entrance into a college of podiatric medicine.
 This is typically accomplished by earning a bachelor's degree, preferably with an emphasis on general and organic chemistry, biochemistry, and biology.

-There are nine accredited colleges offering the four-year course leading to a Doctor of Podiatric Medicine (D.P.M.).
+There are 11 accredited colleges offering the four-year course leading to a Doctor of Podiatric Medicine (D.P.M.).
+Visit https://aacpm.org/colleges for more information about these schools.
 All colleges of podiatric medicine require the Medical College Admission Test (MCAT) as part of the application procedure.

 The first two years in podiatry school are spent in classroom and laboratory work in anatomy, bacteriology, chemistry, pathology, physiology, pharmacology, and other basic sciences.
 In the final two years, students gain clinical experience in addition to their academic studies.

-Most podiatrists will need to complete a residency program lasting from one to four years.
+Most podiatrists will need to complete a residency program that typically lasts three years.
 Residencies for podiatrists are usually carried out in teaching hospitals, and include training and experience in such fields as emergency services, anesthesiology, radiology, general medicine, pathology, general surgery, and podiatric surgery, as well as dermatology, neurology, orthopedics, physical medicine, and rehabilitation.

 Related Professions